-Miriam Horn helped found and build the Smart Power Program at EDF, working with Pecan Street, smart-grid industry leaders, utilities, and state and federal regulators to ensure that grid investments maximize consumer and environmental benefits.
+Miriam Horn helped found and build the Clean Energy Program at EDF, working with Pecan Street, smart-grid industry leaders, utilities, and state and federal regulators to ensure that grid investments maximize consumer and environmental benefits.
 In 2012, Ms. Horn’s team won the Zayed Future Energy Prize for impact, long-term vision, leadership and innovation in renewable energy and sustainability.

 With EDF President Fred Krupp, Miriam Horn co-authored the New York Times bestseller Earth: the Sequel, The Race to Reinvent Energy and Stop Global Warming (Norton, 2008).
 Chosen a "best book of the year" by Fast Company, the book was the basis for a Discovery Channel documentary.
 Horn is now at work on another project with Mr. Krupp.